Perichondritis is an infection of the skin and tissue surrounding the cartilage of the outer ear.

 When to Contact a Medical Professional

-If you suffer any trauma to your ear (a scratch, blow, or piercing) and then develop pain and redness over the stiff part of the outer ear, contact your health care provider.
+If you have any trauma to your ear (a scratch, blow, or piercing) and then develop pain and redness over the stiff part of the outer ear, contact your health care provider.
 You may need to take antibiotics.

 Avoid piercing your ear through the cartilage.
 Piercing the ear lobe is a better option.
 The popularity of cartilage piercing has led to a significant increase in the number of perichondritis and chondritis infections.

 Naples JG, Brant JA, Ruckenstein MJ.
 Infections of the external ear.
 In: Flint PW, Francis HW, Haughey BH, et al, eds.
 Cummings Otolaryngology.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 138.